GreenBlast/Linger/README.md

 * PeriodicalTrigger.py – Calls its actions every given interval in seconds, using Linger scheduler
 * ThreadedPeriodicalTrigger.py – Creates a thread that calls an action every given interval in seconds
 * PeriodicalHumanlikeTrigger - Does actions periodically, but adds a random interval and not acting between given sleep times
+* TelegramFilterByCommandTrigger - Let's you give commands to a telegram bot to engage the given actions associated with the trigger

 ### Actions